echemdb/svgdigitizer/doc/workflow.md

-# Tracing CVs with Inkscape from publication for the echemdb.website
+# Digitizing CVs for echemdb

 The cyclic voltammogram we trace is provided in Figure 2a in the [publication example](publication_example.pdf) and looks as follows: